Scholarships & Financial Aid

 Apply for the Christian Leadership Award

-If you’re a high school senior student, an award of up to $4,000 may be available to you if you demonstrate a strong commitment to youth leadership in your local church and commit to be active in student ministry at DWU.
+If you’re a high school senior, an award of up to $4,000 may be available if you demonstrate a strong commitment to youth leadership in your local church and commit to be active in student ministry at DWU.
 You are not required to be Methodist.

 Visit the Christian Leadership Award form.